 In the beginning of 2018, George Weah was installed as the new president.
 It was the first democratic and peaceful transfer of power in Liberia for over 70 years.
 Shortly thereafter, the UN peace operation in Liberia was closed.
 UNMIL was present in the country for 15 years and had 16,000 employees – both military, police and civilian staff – at its peak.

 Within the framework of the strategy for Sweden’s development cooperation with Liberia, FBA is focused on three areas:

 Dialogue and peace mediation

 Almost 70 percent of Liberia’s population is under 30 years of age.
 Despite of this, young people are often excluded from politics, and they tend to be viewed as potential sources of violence.
 Platforms to support youth engagement in efforts for peace and security are lacking, especially platforms including youth outside of Monrovia.
 FBA has established a leadership programme for young peacebuilders from all Liberian counties.
 The programme was launched in 2018, with participants representing various civil society organizations.
-A new round of the programme, with new participants, is arranged in 2019.
+New rounds of the programme, with new participants, is arranged in 2019 and 2020.
 The aim of the programme is to enhance the capacity of the participants to take part in peacebuilding in Liberia, through training on leadership and tools for conflict prevention and conflict solution.
 The participants are also invited to take part in dialogue forums with national decision-makers.

 Security sector reform